 I'm Sex-Positive Because I'm HIV Positive

 It may be hard to believe that I'm sex-positive because I'm HIV positive when the vast majority of us believe HIV is the end of our sex life.
 But, it's only the beginning of ultimately owning our sexual self.

 Am I undeserving of sex?

 I was born with HIV so, from the very start, my sex life was deemed over since birth; that's pretty cruel toward a child that hasn't experienced our sex culture yet.

 Being HIV positive, people see me as a threat and endangerment toward others.
-Therefore, people believe that I should opt-out of engaging in sexual activity to give them a piece of mind.
+Therefore, people believe that I should opt-out of engaging in sexual activity to give them a peace of mind.

 I can't opt out of being human

 The problem with that statement is that those people are only thinking about themselves and are not thinking about people like me.
 To believe I'm undeserving of having sex reveals their lack of awareness that we are naturally sexual beings, and I can't opt out of an experience that is included in the needs of humans.

 Sexual expression is as vital as any other form of expression we have, and oppressing our feelings causes harm to our overall wellness.